bmcclelland/586-mvc/README.md

 ### Types
 #### Model
 This trait represents the data store.
 It has methods for adding, getting, deleting, etc of the business types.
-On the production /my module, it's implemented using a database.
+On the /prod module, it's implemented using a database.
 On the /test module, it's implemented with regular data structures (hash maps, etc).

 #### Action
 This trait is for controller actions which are triggered via the API and read or modify the model.
 Each one is defined as its own module under /actions, and is wired up using macro magic in /actions/mod.rs (listed in routable_actions!()).
 Each action has an associated (Something)Action type (created by the above macro) which holds a (Something)Params object.
 Params are what gets deserialized out of the request body.